autowarefoundation/autoware.universe/planning/mission_planner/README.md

 `Rerouting Static Obstacle` is a node under `Mission Planner` that aims to change the planned route of the current already set route by finding an alternative route to the shortest planned one.
 The `Rerouting Static Obstacle` use-cases can be rerouting for a vehicle that is blocking the road, road construction that blocks some lanes, or any other similar scenarios of dynamic map information.

 The way that `Rerouting Static Obstacle` node is working currently is that, when the human driver/operator notices a blockage during the planned route of the mission, s/he points in the map (using a dedicated plugin in rviz) when the blockage is.
-Then `Rerouting Static Obstacle` searches for alternative routes and if succesffuly found it calls `change_route` API.
+Then `Rerouting Static Obstacle` searches for alternative routes and if successfully found it calls `change_route` API.

 The following diagram shows how `Rerouting static obstacle` node works in high level :